-The Vermont Community Foundation has established the VT COVID-19 Response Fund to support nonprofits that are particularly equipped to address community impacts of the spread of COVID-19 in Vermont.
+The Vermont Community Foundation established the VT COVID-19 Response Fund to support nonprofits that were particularly equipped to address community impacts of the spread of COVID-19 in Vermont.

-Working with state, federal, municipal, public health, and nonprofit leadership, the Community Foundation provides flexible resources to nonprofits working to address the most immediate public health and economic impacts of the disease, focusing on vulnerable populations and the service providers that support them.
+Working with state, federal, municipal, public health, and nonprofit leadership, the Community Foundation provided flexible resources to nonprofits working to address the most immediate public health and economic impacts of the disease, focusing on vulnerable populations and the service providers that support them.

-The Fund offers donors the opportunity to be part of a coordinated response to the many effects of COVID-19 in Vermont.
+The Fund offered donors the opportunity to be part of a coordinated response to the many effects of COVID-19 in Vermont.

-The Community Foundation and its partners have designed and implemented a dynamic grant-making strategy that is responsive to the rapidly changing situation.
+The Community Foundation and its partners designed and implemented a dynamic grant-making strategy that was responsive to the rapidly changing situation.

-- The Foundation has established a VT COVID-19 Response Fund Advisory Committee.
+- The Foundation established a VT COVID-19 Response Fund Advisory Committee.
 (Listed below.)

-- The Foundation has begun to provide flexible, one-time general operating grants to local and regional organizations that are on the front lines of serving vulnerable populations.
-The type of grant or funding may be adapted as needs evolve.
+- The Foundation provided flexible, one-time general operating grants to local and regional organizations that were on the front lines of serving vulnerable populations.
+The type of grant or funding was adapted as needs evolved.

-- To act quickly and remain flexible, at this time there will not be a formal application process for the VT COVID-19 Response Fund.
-That said, we would like to hear what nonprofits and their communities are experiencing.
-Please visit the Nonprofits page to learn more and send us a message.
+- To act quickly and remain flexible, there was not a formal application process for the VT COVID-19 Response Fund.

-- Grants are made in multiple phases on a rolling basis, depending on the fundraising dollars that are received.
+- Grants were made in multiple phases on a rolling basis, depending on the fundraising dollars that are received.